-In case the Combination Transactions are not completed, a Starwood stockholder wishing to nominate a director or raise another proposal at an annual meeting of stockholders must notify Starwood in writing no later than the 75th day, nor earlier than the 100th day, before the first anniversary of the preceding year's annual meeting, unless the date of the annual meeting is advanced by more than 30 days or delayed by more than 60 days from the anniversary date, in which case notice must be delivered no earlier than the 100th day before the annual meeting or the tenth day following the date on which the date of the annual meeting is publicly announced by Starwood, regardless of any public announcement of postponements or adjournments of such annual meeting to a later date.
+In case the Combination Transactions are not completed, a Starwood stockholder wishing to nominate a director or raise another proposal at an annual meeting of stockholders must notify Starwood in writing no later than the 75th day, nor earlier than the 100th day, before the first anniversary of the preceding year's annual meeting, unless the date of the annual meeting is advanced by more than 30 days or delayed by more than 60 days from the anniversary date, in which case notice must be delivered no earlier than the 100th day before the annual meeting and no later than the 75th day before the annual meeting or the tenth day following the date on which the date of the annual meeting is publicly announced by Starwood, regardless of any public announcement of postponements or adjournments of such annual meeting to a later date.
 The chairman of the annual meeting will determine whether any such stockholder proposal was made in accordance with the terms of Starwood's bylaws.
 If the chairman determines that such proposal was not made in accordance with the terms of Starwood's bylaws, such proposal will be disregarded.